programmatoroSeduto/RT1_assignment_2/README.md

 - **urdf** : description of a robot with noisy odometry
 - **worlds** : the description of the environment in which the robot moves

+## Expected behaviour

+This project aims at controlling a mobile robot with bad odometry.
+The wrong base odometry is adjusted by SLAM-GMapping components before entering in the nodes of this project.
+Moreover, the robot is controlled by command line interface by the user (let's say, the user has a remote control to drive the robot).

+Mainly 4 functionalities are implemented:

+- **Exporation** : the robot randomly chooses a target (uniform distribution) and tries and reach it.
+In the meanwhile, the SLAM_GMapping component uses the measurements from laser sensors (topc */scan*) in order to build a map of the environment.
+If you want, you can save the generated map using the package [Map Server](http://wiki.ros.org/map_server).
+The command is implemented as _background task_, so the console can decide when to stop the task (see documentation about [Command Line Interface](https://programmatoroseduto.github.io/RT1_assignment_2/d2/d3d/howto-commands.html))
+- **Goal Reaching** : the user can indicate a point to be reached by the robot.
+Foreground task, see the [documentation](https://programmatoroseduto.github.io/RT1_assignment_2/d2/d3d/howto-commands.html)
+- **wall follow** : the robot uses the component _wall_follower_service_m.py_ and moves it following the walls of the environment.
+This is another background process, so the user can decide when to stop it.
+See the [documentation](https://programmatoroseduto.github.io/RT1_assignment_2/d2/d3d/howto-commands.html) for further details.
+- **Two motion planning algorithms** : the command line interface can decide which motion planning algorithm to use.
+Two algorithms are available: *bug0* provided along the base of the project, and *move_base* which is a path planner capable of working along with SLAM-GMapping.
+The user can decide which algorithm to use from the [Command Line Interface](https://programmatoroseduto.github.io/RT1_assignment_2/d2/d3d/howto-commands.html).

 ## Architecture of the project

 The project needs the nodes you can find in the [final_assignment.launch](https://github.com/programmatoroSeduto/RT1_assignment_2/blob/main/final_assignment/launch/final_assignment.launch) launch file.
 Note the structure of this file, splitted in mainly two parts: start of the services, and then start of the command line interface.